TUW-GEO/ismn/docs/examples.rst

 Reading and plotting data from the ISMN
 =======================================

-This example program chooses a random Network and Station and plots the first variable,depth,sensor combination.
+This example shows how to initialise a reader, select networks, stations and iterate over sensors to read data and extract meta data.

 .. include::
-   ./read_and_plot_ismn_data/interface.rst
+   ./examples/index.rst